IMac G3: Background

-In the late 1990s, Apple Computer was experiencing severe financial difficulties.
+In the mid-1990s, Apple Computer was experiencing severe financial difficulties.
 At the end of 1997, the company was selling 1.8 million Macs per year, in comparison with 4.5 million two years earlier.
 Apple's sales were compromised by licensed Mac systems that undercut and out-performed Apple's own products.
 Apple was unable to compete in the low-cost computer market, and entirely abandoned the sector.

 In December 1996, Apple purchased the NeXT computer company, founded by Steve Jobs.
 As part of the deal, he returned to Apple, the company he had co-founded in 1976 and then been ousted from in 1985.
 Apple also acquired NeXT's operating system NeXTSTEP, which would become the foundation for Apple's next-generation operating system Mac OS X. Jobs returned to Apple as an advisor but the company's board of directors dismissed CEO Gil Amelio on July 9, 1997, and Jobs replaced him in an interim capacity.

 Around the same time, Apple's industrial design director Robert Brunner left the company and was succeeded by junior designer Jony Ive, who inherited the award-winning design team.
 Ive was dispirited with Apple's leadership and also considered leaving.
 At a meeting announcing Jobs's appointment as Apple's CEO, Jobs told his staff that Apple's problems stemmed from its poor products.
 Ive noted Jobs's focus on making industrial design a core part of Apple's comeback strategy.
 Ive and Jobs quickly developed a rapport, and Jobs retained Apple's industrial design team under Ive's leadership.

 Jobs streamlined the company into profitability by cost-cutting, but the company still needed compelling products to boost sales.
 He planned to reduce Apple's extensive and confusing computer offerings to four products: a laptop and desktop model each for professionals and consumers.
 The planned consumer-oriented desktop computer would become the iMac.